 - Society for the Scientific Study of Religion, Member

 - Association for the Sociology of Religion, Member

 Publications and Presentations

 - Ecclesial Identities in a Multi-Faith Context: Jesus Truth-Gatherings (Yeshu Satsangs) among Hindus and Sikhs in Northwest India.
 American Society of Missiology Monograph Series.
 Eugene, OR: Pickwick, forthcoming.

 - “Church Pews and Drunk Shepherds: The Precedence, Functions and Principles of Contextualization,” in Victor Wiens and Elmer Martens, eds., The Church in Mission: Perspectives Of Global Mennonite Brethren On Mission In The 21st Century (manuscript under review).

 - “Dependency,” in William A. Dyrness, Veli-Matti Kärkkäinen, Juan F. Martinez and Simon Chan, eds., Global Dictionary of Theology (Downers Grove, IL: InterVarsity Press Academic, October 2008): 230-231.

-- “Ecclesial Identities of Socioreligious ‘Insiders’: A Case Study of Fellowships among Hindu and Sikh Communities Religious Conversion and Identity.”
+- “Ecclesial Identities of Socioreligious ‘Insiders’: A Case Study of Fellowships among Hindu and Sikh Communities.”
 International Bulletin of Missionary Research, 37:2 (2013): 86-89.

 - “Must Insiders Be Churchless?
 Exploring Insiders’ Models of “Church.”
 International Journal of Frontier Missiology, 29:4 (2012): 161-167.